astrokings/akguide/docs/eng/603fedexploration.md

 # Federation Exploration

- You can launch a Federation expedition with other members to explore the unknown territories and leap the reward.
+ You can launch a Federation expedition with other members to explore the unknown territories and reap the rewards..
 Each member of a Federation can dispatch a Hero to one of the expedition destinations.

 ![](http://astrokings.s3.amazonaws.com/html/img/help/603_001fedexploration.jpg)